cabal-club/cabal-cli/README.md

 # Cabal
 p2p chat software

-cabal is a place where mesh conspirators can talk about p2p topics in a p2p way
+Cabal is a place where mesh conspirators can talk about p2p topics in a p2p way.

-see [cabal-node](https://github.com/cabal-club/cabal-node) for the underlying database & api
+See [cabal-node](https://github.com/cabal-club/cabal-node) for the underlying database & api.

 ![](https://i.cblgh.org/2018-05/2466txd.png)